brainstomp/gusttracker/README.md

 This is what serves up https://lifeatterminalvelocity.com/csc_awos/linegraph.html the purpose of the page is to meet our SOP of not allowing a student to go up on a jump within 30 minutes of any winds that exceed our student limits.
 It has the added benefit of letting any jumper see what the winds have been doing over the last half hour before deciding to go or not go on a jump.
 Before I clobbered this up manifest had to keep an eye on our AWOS station output page and note the time and speed of winds and gusts and sometimes data was missed that would matter to me as an instructor wanting to get our students the best experience possible.

 Disclaimer - Coding is *not* my forte.
 You want to talk systems hardware and networking I'm your huckleberry.
 The content of this is a butchered compilation I made to solve a problem I had.
-It lacks documentation and fines.
+It lacks documentation and finesse.
 I'm certain it can be better and I know well that going from JSON to CSV to MySQL is a kluge that would make Rube Goldberg cringe.

 File descriptions: